Network Cluster-Robust Inference: Simulation Study

-That is, $T_i$ is an indicator for having a treated neighbor.
-We simulate the outcome models on three different networks.
+We simulate the two outcome models on three different networks.
 Two replicate those used in \cite{leung2020causal}, the configuration model and RGG, which are calibrated to the data on school friendship networks in his empirical application.
-The configuration model generates a network approximately uniformly at random from the set of all networks with a given degree sequence; that sequence is chosen to be the empirical degree sequence of the network in his application, which has average degree of about 8.
-This plays the role of the SBM in \autoref{simreject} as the network that turns out to lack low-conductance clusters.
+The configuration model generates a network approximately uniformly at random from the set of all networks with a given degree sequence.
+That sequence is chosen to be the empirical degree sequence of the networks in his application, which has an average degree of about 8.
+This model plays the role of the SBM in \autoref{simreject}, being the network that lacks sufficient low-conductance clusters.

 We additionally simulate the RCM using the same design as \autoref{simreject}.
-Like the RGG, the average degree is calibrated to the empirical application by setting $r_n = (\kappa/(3\pi n))^{1/2}$, where $\kappa$ is the average degree in the data.
-Additionally, as with the RGG design, we set the error terms $\varepsilon_i$ in both outcome models equal to $\nu_i + (\rho_{i1}-0.5)$, where $\rho_{i1}$ is the first component of $i$'s position $\rho_i$ in the linear-in-means model, and $\nu_i$ is a normal error term; this generates unobserved homophily in the network.
+Like the RGG, the average degree is calibrated to the empirical application by setting $r_n = (\kappa/(3.5\pi n))^{1/2}$, where $\kappa$ is the average degree in the data.
+For both the RGG and RCM, we set the error terms $\varepsilon_i$ in the outcome models equal to $\nu_i + (X_{i1}-0.5)$, where $\nu_i$ is a normal error term and $X_{i1}$ is the first component of $i$'s position $X_i$ defined in \autoref{ssimspec}.
+The latter generates unobserved homophily.
 For additional details on the design, see \cite{leung2020causal}.

-\autoref{rrdes2} reports the results of 5k simulations, choosing $L$ as in design 1 while again discarding all clusters with size less than 20.
-Each network formation model is associated with one of the three columns, with $n$ denoting the population size in the largest, two largest, and four largest schools in the empirical application of \cite{leung2020causal}.
-The first two rows display rejection rates for the two tests under the linear-in-means model, while the next two display rates for the binary game.
+\autoref{rrdes2} reports rejection rates for 5k simulations for tests of the null that $\theta_0=\E[\hat\theta]$ equals its true value at the 5-percent level.
+We choose $L$ as in design 1 and discard all clusters with sizes less than 20.
+In the table, $n$ denotes the total population size across the largest, two largest, and four largest schools in the empirical application of \cite{leung2020causal}.
+The first two rows report results under the linear-in-means model and the next two under the binary game.

-We find that the randomization test performs poorly for the configuration model, which produces poorly clustered networks, with rejection rates of about 0.25.
-However, it controls size well for the other networks, which are well clustered.
-The test exhibits some size distortion for the RCM when conductance exceeds 0.1, but it still dominates the HAC estimator in terms of size control.
+Under the configuration model, which produces poorly clustered networks, the randomization test exhibits substantial size distortion, about five times the nominal level.
+However, the test is better sized than HAC for the other networks, which are well clustered.
+It exhibits some size distortion under the RCM when conductance exceeds 0.1 but remains better sized than HAC.